-after Promises, delays and a considerable wait Reached a pair of screens that were supposed to be the pinnacle of middle-aged gamers - Isser's Predator X27 And the Asus ROG Swift PG27UQ, Both AU Optronics breakthrough panel-based 27-inch size, 3,840 × 2,160 pixel resolution, up to 144 Hz refresh rate with support forG-SYNC AndHDR With a maximum brightness of over 1,000 Nit.
+after Promises, delays and a considerable wait Arrived in stores a pair of screens that were supposed to be the pinnacle of the aspirations of wealthy gamers - Acer's Predator X27 And the Asus ROG Swift PG27UQ, Both based on AU Optronics' groundbreaking panel with 27 inches in size, 3,840 × 2,160 pixels resolution, a refresh rate of up to 144 Hz with support forG-SYNC AndHDR With a maximum brightness of over 1,000 Nit.
 Due to 384 different illumination points, covering all the DCI-P3 color gamut using quantum dots to improve quality.

-DisplayPort 1.4, the most advanced and up-to-date display on the screens in question (and in fact on most modern screens), is capable of transmitting a maximum bandwidth of 26 gigabits per second and a resolution image 4k Up to 120 refresh rate by device - which is not enough to transmit 4k At the 144 run rate without any compression.
+DisplayPort 1.4, the most advanced and up-to-date display on the screens in question (and in fact on most modern screens), is capable of transmitting a maximum bandwidth of 26 gigabits per second and a resolution image 4k At a refresh rate of up to 120 Hz according to the standard - that is, not enough to transfer 4k At the 144 run rate without any compression.
 What Acus and Acer chose to do is to reduce the color subset of the image, or chroma subsampling, from a full 4 level to 4: 4: 4, which means half the resolution in the horizontal axis, The shrunk.

-Not sure all users will notice the differences in question and all applications, but they will certainly find a good reason to be disappointed and even annoyed by a bug that is not officially declared anywhere - and so on its face it will have no fix for these models.
-Future screens can contain HDMI 2.1 connections, the only public device currently configured to support bandwidth that will allow real 4K144 display without any compression, or alternatively support for DSC (RSA Display Stream Correction) protocolDisplayPort 1.4 that purports to provide more effective compression that is indistinguishable from the original - but it is highly doubtful that we will detect backward compatibility of this fresh compression on Predator X27 andROG Swift PG27UQ.
+Not all users will notice the differences and all the applications, but those who will certainly find a good reason to be disappointed and even upset about a bug that is not officially declared anywhere - and one that on the face of it will also have no fix in these models.
+Future monitors may contain HDMI 2.1 connections, the only public device currently configured to support bandwidth that will allow true 4K144 display without any compression, or alternatively support for the DSC (Display Stream Correction) protocol of theDisplayPort 1.4 which claims to provide more effective compression that is indistinguishable from the original - but it is highly doubtful that we will find backward compatibility of this fresh compression in the Predator X27 andROG Swift PG27UQ.